architShah7/PPMProccessing/README.md

 # PPMProccessing
-C application to apply mean and median filtering on PPM image files
+C application to apply mean and median filtering on PPM image files(My solution)